Gilbert Poor: Elective office

 In 1908 Poor lost to Republican Fred R. Zimmerman in a three-way race for the 8th Milwaukee County district (8th and 23d Wards of the City of Milwaukee) State Assembly seat, with 1159 votes to 1703 votes for Zimmerman and 1697 for Democrat Harry R. McLogan.

 Poor was elected to represent the Eighth Ward in the Milwaukee Common Council in the 1910 Socialist sweep which gave them an absolute majority in that body; but served only one two-year term.

-Poor was elected to the Assembly in 1916 to represent the Fifth Milwaukee County (the Fifth Ward of the City) to succeed Democrat Charles J. Stemper (who did not run for re-election).
+He was elected to the Assembly in 1916 to represent Milwaukee County (the Fifth Ward of the City) to succeed Democrat Charles J. Stemper (who did not seek re-election).
 Poor received 818 votes against 807 for Democrat Otto Battger (or Batger; both spellings are found) and 778 for Republican William Leben.
 He was assigned to the standing committee on insurance and banking.

 Poor did not run for reelection in 1918, and was succeeded by Republican John Kaney.